App Volumes architecture

 Table 1: Implementation strategy for App Volumes

-Note: If you are new to App Volumes, it is recommended to use the App Volumes Product Page to help you familiarize yourself with this product.
+Note: If you are new to App Volumes, it is recommended to use the App Volumes technical page to help you familiarize yourself with this product.

 Architecture overview